On the distribution of the Picard ranks of the reductions of a $K3$ surface: The jump character

 \begin{iii} \item Add $q_0 := -1$ to the list of bad primes. \item Build a matrix $A$, the entries of which are the Legendre symbols $\smash{(\frac{q_j}{p_i})}$, for the non-jump primes~$p_i$. \item Determine~the kernel of~$A$.
-Calculate~a candidate for the jump character from each kernel~vector. \end{iii} \end{algoo}
+From~each kernel vector, calculate a candidate for the jump character in the same way as in Algorithm~\ref{alg_delta}.iii). \end{iii} \end{algoo}

-\begin{remso} \begin{iii} \item If~the kernel is the null space then this proves the jump character to be trivial.
-If~the kernel is one-dimensional then there are two possible answers.
-A non-trivial character, which is directly computed from a kernel vector, and the trivial~one. \item If~the kernel is still one-dimensional when the system of equations is rather overdetermined then this gives strong evidence for the jump character to be non-trivial.
-In~practice, we work with at least $4(m+1)$ random~primes. \item As~soon as it applies, Corollary~\ref{jchar_nontriv}.ii) excludes the trivial character, and therefore makes the outcome of Algorithm~\ref{alg_jump} usually~unique.
-It~is useful as well to accelerate the~calculations. \end{iii} \end{remso}
+\begin{remso} \begin{iii} \item If~the kernel is the zero space, then this proves the jump character to be trivial.
+If~the kernel is one-dimensional, then there are two possible answers.
+A non-trivial character, which is directly computed from a kernel vector, and the trivial~one. \item If~the kernel is still one-dimensional when the system of equations is rather overdetermined, then this gives strong evidence for the jump character to be non-trivial.
+In~practice, we work with at least $4(m+1)$ non-jump~primes. \item The~trivial character is unramified at every~prime.
+Thus,~as~soon as it applies, Corollary~\ref{jchar_nontriv}.b) excludes the trivial character, and therefore makes the outcome of Algorithm~\ref{alg_jump} usually~unique.
+Corollary~\ref{jchar_nontriv}.b)~is useful as well to accelerate the~calculations. \end{iii} \end{remso}

 \begin{exo} Let~$S$ be the diagonal quartic in~$\Pb^3_\bbQ$, given by $X_0^4 + X_1^4 + X_2^4 + X_3^4 = 0$.
 Then the geometric Picard rank of~$S$ is~$20$ and the jump character is given by $\smash{(\frac{-1}{\cdot})}$.